Ergodicity of the Fisher infinitesimal model with quadratic selection: Motivation and strategy of the proof of Theorem

 \subsection{Brief description of our strategy}

 As advanced before, our strategy is based on a finer understanding of the iterations of $\mathcal T$ across generations.
 Specifically, it relies on a suitable reformulation of the solutions $\{F_n\}_{n\in \mathbb{N}}$ solving the recursion \eqref{E-sexual-reproduction-time-discrete} for the special quadratic selection function $m$ in \eqref{E-selection-quadratic}.
-First, we shall illustrate the case $\alpha=0$ since our goal is to recapture the special contraction phenomenon behind Lemma \ref{lem:contraction W2} from our new viewpoint.
-With that intuition in mind, we will then propose the strategy for $\alpha>0.$
+At this stage we intentionally keep notation simple and intuitive, since our goal is to briefly present the main strategy.
+However, a rigorous approach with more descriptive notation for the trees of ancestors, which arise from the recursion, is developed in detail in Section \ref{S-restating-iterations}.